 e-publications republished with the permission of B-25 MITCHELL ASSOCIATION

-Here is a link to the Aerial Visuals Airframe Dossier with a detailed history of 43-4106: Click HERE
+Here is a link to the Aerial Visuals Airframe Dossier site with a detailed history about this Mitchell: Click HERE

 This is a shorter history from the Warbirds Resource Group: Click HERE

-We are also very fortunate to have four excellent YouTube videos showing this B-25H from inside and out:
+We are also very fortunate to have four YouTube videos showing this beautiful B-25J flying:

 We encourage all members of the B-25 MITCHELL ASSOCIATION to send in their digital images of B-25s, or links to other interesting B-25 related sites or YouTube videos, for consideration for e-publication in B-25 SHOWCASE.